 For players looking to play for their state or take it even further.
 The age of the player should be the average number of hours they are doing tennis specific play per week.
-So a 10 year old should be doing 10 hours on average (Plus or minus 2 hours) per week.
+So a 10 year old should be doing around 10 hours on court on average (Plus or minus 2 hours) per week.

 This should include: